BrunoGrifo/AR_VR_Andriod_Game/README.md

 ## How to play APPlica-te

 At this point we will assume that you already have the application built and ready to run on your andriod phone.
+The first step is to download the images below.
+They will be needed as targets to trigger the Aumented Reality in the application.
+The Menu target image is placed on the ground to be used as a target to trigger the menu inside the game and the Cursor target is placed in the

 Menu target             |  Cursor target :-------------------------:|:-------------------------: